MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Get-CsUserSession.md

 ```

 ## DESCRIPTION
-Use the Get-CsUserSession cmdlet to retrieve session information for users within a specified date range.
+Use the Get-CsUserSession cmdlet to retrieve session information for users within a specified date range within the past 30 days.

 To return a list of all the Role-Based Access Control (RBAC) roles a cmdlet has been assigned to (including any custom RBAC roles you have created), run the following command: